mRoonixT/mRoonixT/README.md

 - 👋 Hi, I’m René T. aka Roonix
-- 👀 I’m interested in programming, gaming, video eddeting and sport
+- 👀 I’m interested in programming, gaming, video edeting and sports
 - 🌱 I’m currently learning Java, C#, React, PHP and workin with Linux-Server
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on info@mrroonix.com